jainraunak/Hospital_Cost_Prediction/README.md

 ### Applications of this Project
 - A patient can see whether he/she has been charged properly by the hospital.
-- Bases on estimated cost, a patient can decide the hospital to be admitted in.
+- Based on estimated cost, a patient can decide the hospital to be admitted in.
 - Can see which hospitals are overcharging.

 ### Data